hollyschinsky/phonegap-workshop/polish.md

         ```

     **Programatically**:
-      In app.js, add the following code at the top of the **deviceready** handler:
+    Open app.js and add the following code at the top of the **deviceready** handler:

     ```
         StatusBar.overlaysWebView( false );